PiperProject/bdsm/README.md

-# Dub : Enforcing Domain Subsumption Constraints in NoSQL systems
+# Dub : Domain Subsumption Constraints in NoSQL

 Dub is a Piper package for enforcing domain subsumption constraints on inserts and updates issued to an arbitrary NoSQL database.